 Kinetic Theory of Matter

 The Kinetic Theory of Matter states that matter is composed of a large number of small particles—individual atoms or molecules—that are in constant motion.
-This theory is also called the Kinetic Molecular Theory of Matter and the Kinetic Theory.
+This theory is also called the Kinetic-Molecular Theory of Matter and the Kinetic Theory of Gases.

 Questions you may have include: